 This section outlines how to send and receive messages with Winlink Express.
-More information about how to configure the hardware can be found here.
+More information about how to configure the hardware can be found on the Packet How-To.

 Operating Modes

 When composing a new message, you must choose how the message will be sent: